 At the end of the day, what you need is something that will increase your focus, provide energy, and keep you motivated throughout your workout.
 Although many companies claim this in their product, a majority of them will fall short of expectations.

-When it comes to pre workout, you want something that’s going to get you pumped up for what awaits.
+When it comes to pre-workout, you want something that’s going to get you pumped up for an intense workout.
 What better way to captivate that feeling than with a supplement called Total War?

-Total War has been a popular pre workout for several years now and comes with plenty of accolades.
-Not only was it named the 2019 Vitamin Shoppe Brand of the Year, but it was also named the Best Pre Workout of 2018 by Nutrition Warehouse.
+Total War has been a popular pre-workout for several years now and comes with plenty of accolades.
+Not only was Redcon1 named the 2019 Vitamin Shoppe Brand of the Year, but Redcon1 Total War was also named the Best Pre-Workout of 2018 by Nutrition Warehouse.

-When you’re looking at pre workout supplements, the nutrition label will be the most important factor to your decision.
+When you’re looking at pre-workout supplements, the nutrition label will be the most important factor in your decision.
 If the label doesn’t include the right ingredients — or the right amount of each ingredient — it simply won’t live up to its claims.

 Citrulline is an amino acid that will transform into arginine in the kidneys when supplemented.
 When citrulline is attached to malate, it creates citrulline malate.
 It’s possible that it can reduce the amount of lactic acid in the body, help produce nitric oxide, help prolong energy, and improve endurance.
 More research is needed to connect the effects of citrulline to citrulline malate, but things are looking good for this supplement.